kangarko/VelocityControl/README.md

 # !!
-For help, reporting issues or suggestions, [click here](https://github.com/kangarko/ChatControl-Red/issues). !!
+For help, reporting issues or suggestions, [click here](https://github.com/kangarko/ChatControl-Red/issues).
+Please note VelocityControl is maintained by a third-party developer in his spare time !!

 ## VelocityControl

 VelocityControl is a BungeeControl-fork plugin enabling ChatControl Red to connect with your Velocity network.

-Ensure you have MySQL enabled before using.
+Ensure you have MySQL enabled before using in your mysql.yml file.

 Important copyright information, please see below.